saltastro/pyhrs/docs/pyhrs/hrsorder.rst

      >>> spectrum = h.extract_spectrum()

-This will return a `~specutils.Spectrum1D` object that will be a one-dimenionsal representation of the order.
+This will return a `~Spectrum1D` object that will be a one-dimenionsal representation of the order with `wavelength` and `flux` propertiers.

 Setting the Wavelength
 ----------------------